youtous/destr0yer-build/roles/docker-mailserver/README.md

 1. Add the *mailserver* host in `hosts/mailserver.yml`
 2. Remember to activate `consul_external_network_enabled` in `group_vars/{{ primary_manager }}.yml` in order to retrieve certificates from consul.
-3. Generate dhparams and register `mailserver_dhparam` using `openssl dhparam -out certs/dhparams.pem 4096`
+3. Generate dhparams (when dovecot 2.3.3 will be integrated in debian, please disable) and register `mailserver_dhparam` using `openssl dhparam -out certs/dhparams.pem 4096`
 4. Define `mailserver_hostname` and `mailserver_domain` in the previous file (see below example)
 5. Create a mariadb account and db for `rainloop` then define : `rainloop_mysql_database`, `rainloop_mysql_user` and `rainloop_mysql_password`
 6. Register the maildomain and associated account, see `mailserver_domains` in `defaults/main.yml`